elliot-winch/Magnum-Opus/README.md

 Sound design

-Two player to do: Fix lost animations.
-Win screen
+Two player to do: Win screen
 // Bugs: Top player's hand is right aligned.
 Only top player ever starts.
-Passing is broken
-// Design: Card rotates when in store?
-Backgroud.
+// Design:  Backgroud.
 Number of cards in draw/discard or total?
 // Esitmated time: 3hr

 Tutorial: Begin